Ahmedloay2/Caridology-Department-System/README.md

 </h1>

-# 🫀Cardiology Hospital Information System – Phase 1 Implementation
+# 🫀Cardiology Hospital Information System
 Welcome to the Cardiology Hospital Information System (HIS) – your gateway to modern, efficient, and patient-centered heart care management.